Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

 where $\partial/\partial z=\cos\theta\,\partial/\partial r -r^{-1}\!\sin\theta\,\partial/\partial\theta$ is the derivative along the rotation axis and $\mean{\oo}=\nab\times\meanuu$ is the mean vorticity.
-We neglect here the contribution of the Maxwell stress coming from the correlation of the fluctuating magnetic field.
-We also do not include the contribution of mean flows other than $\Omega$.
-These assumptions turn out to be true in our simulations. \cite{WKMB13} could show, that the second term in \Eq{eq:baroc}, the baroclinic term, balances nearly perfectly with first term, producing a spoke-like differential rotation profile.
-Following the study of \cite{WKMB13}, we plot the two dominant terms on the right hand side of \Eq{eq:baroc} together with the residual $\Delta L= r\sin{\theta}{\partial\Omega^2/\partial z} + \left[\overline{\nab T\times \nab s}\right]_\phi$ in \Fig{bar} for Runs~A1, A3t, B1, and B3t.
-The meridional distributions of $\left[\overline{\nab T\times \nab s}\right]_\phi$ and $r\sin{\theta}{\partial\Omega^2/\partial z}$ of Runs~A1 and Runs~A3t are very similar to Figures 5 and 10 of \cite{WKMB13}, respectively.
+We neglect here the contribution of the Maxwell stress arising from the correlations of the fluctuating magnetic field and those from the mean magnetic field.
+The contributions of meridional flows turn out to be small and can be neglected. \cite{WKMB13} could show that the baroclinic term, that is the second term in \Eq{eq:baroc}, is responsible for spoke-like differential rotation profile.
+Following the study of \cite{WKMB13}, we plot the two dominant terms on the right hand side of \Eq{eq:baroc} together with the residual $\Delta L= r\sin{\theta}{\partial\Omega^2/\partial z} + \left[\overline{\nab T\times \nab s}\right]_\phi$ in \Fig{bar} for Runs~A1, A3t, A5, B1, and B3t.
+The meridional distributions of $\left[\overline{\nab T\times \nab s}\right]_\phi$ and $r\sin{\theta}{\partial\Omega^2/\partial z}$ of Runs~A1 and Runs~A3t are very similar to Figures 5 and 9 of \cite{WKMB13}, respectively.
 For most of the convection zone the two terms match well and $\Delta L$ is close to zero.
-In the upper $0.1\,R$, $\Delta L$ is different from zero.
+In the upper $0.1\,R$, $\Delta L$ is non-zero.
 In the case of Run~A1, $\Delta L$ is positive in the region above $r=0.94\,R$.
 However, right at the surface, it is negative, probably because of boundary effects.
 By contrast, Run~B1 develops regions, where $\Delta L$ is positive ($0.90\,R\le r\le 0.94\,R$) and where $\Delta L$ is even more strongly negative ($0.95\,R\le r\le 0.99\,R$).
-In Runs~A3t and B3t the overall magnitude of terms in the thermal wind balance is lower, resulting in a significantly smaller residual $\Delta L$.
-However, $\Delta L$ seems to be negative in both runs and becomes positive only at the surface; see \Fig{bar}.
+In Runs~A3t, A5, and B3t, the overall magnitude of terms in the thermal wind balance is lower, resulting in a significantly smaller residual $\Delta L$.
+However, $\Delta L$ seems to be close to zero in all three runs and becomes non-zero only near the surface; see \Fig{bar}.
+Thus, there is no clear change in behavior depending on rotational influence or Prandtl numbers in the coronal runs.
 As the meridional circulation is stationary, apart from cycle dependent variations, the left-hand side of \Eq{eq:baroc} is on average zero.
-Therefore, in the region close to the surface the contribution of the Reynolds stress, i.e., the third term on the rhs of \Eq{eq:baroc}, plays a more important role and will be related to the residual $\Delta L$.
+Therefore, in the region close to the surface the contribution of the Reynolds stress, that is the third term on the rhs of \Eq{eq:baroc}, plays a more important role and will be related to the residual $\Delta L$.
 We can rewrite this term

 The latitudinal component of the divergence of $\meanrho\,\overline{\fluc{\uu}\fluc{\uu}}$ is given by

 and the radial component of the divergence is given by